IBM/bee-travels-istio/README.md

 <!-- Change the repo -->
 [![Build Status](https://travis-ci.org/IBM/watson-banking-chatbot.svg?branch=master)](https://travis-ci.org/IBM/watson-banking-chatbot)

-# Building an Istio 1.6 Service Mesh for Bee Travels, a Microservice Application Deployed on Kubernetes
+# Building an Istio 1.6 Service Mesh for Bee Travels, a Microservices Based Application Deployed on Kubernetes

-In this code pattern, we will deploy a microservices application to the cloud with Kubernetes and create a service mesh with Istio 1.6.
+In this code pattern, we will deploy a microservices based application to  IBM Kubernetes Service and create a service mesh with Istio 1.6.

 When you have completed this code pattern, you will understand how to:

-* Deploy microservices application on Kubernetes
+* Deploy a microservices application on Kubernetes
-* Configure an Istio service mesh
+* Configure an Istio service mesh, including:
+  * Install and configure the IBM Managed Istio add-on
   * Route traffic to specific microservice versions
   * Shift traffic between multiple microservice versions (A/B testing)
   * Access distributed trace spans through Jaeger